codrina24/Libft/README.md

 - Create diagrams and schemas to visualize how functions work and how data flows.
 - Provide examples of how to apply these concepts in practice.

-No AI was used to write the functions directly; all code logic and implementation are my personal work.
+No AI was used to write the functions directly; all code logic and implementation are my own work and personal vision.

 ## Library Functions Overview